Franco-Diaz-Licham/MoviesApp/README.md

 * **Clound Services**:
   * **AzureDevOps CI/CD:** Cloud-based pipelines for automated building, testing, and deployment of applications.
   * **Azure Container Apps:** A serverless platform for deploying and scaling containerized applications without managing infrastructure.
-  * **Azure SQL Database:** Fully managed relational database service for building data-driven applications with high availability and scalability.
+  * **Docker:** Platform for developing, packaging, and running applications in lightweight, portable containers.
   * **Cloudinary**: A cloud-based media management service for uploading, storing, transforming, and delivering images and videos at scale.